joshuamcewen/pincodes/README.md

 represents how worn each key looks, from most worn to least: [5,1,2,8,7,4,0,3,6,9]

 Rewards:

 - 4 points are awarded for determining all possible PIN codes for the example above
 - 3 further points are awarded for completing the challenge in a unique choice of language amongst other participants
-- 3 further points are awarded for ordering your list of possible PIN numbers by order of likelihood*, given the above 'wear' data
+- 3 further points are awarded for ordering your list of possible PIN numbers by order of likelihood*, given the above ' wear' data

+## Testing

+- As part of the Actions pipeline, tests will be performed.
+- Once such test is for the PIN code `97516`, for which the result will be printed to stdout for verification.
+- Alternatively, run `go test` to run the tests locally.